iotaledger/access-server/iota/policy-store/README.md

-# POLICY SERVER
+# POLICY STORE
 ## Overview
-Interface server for managing delegation policies on IOTA tangle.
+Policy store consists of interface servers for managing delegation policies on IOTA tangle.
-It is able to manage REST and TCP requests and communicates with IOTA IRI node for storing policies and local SQL database where their tangle addresses are stored.
+It is able to manage REST and TCP requests and it communicates with IOTA IRI node for storing policies and local SQL database where their tangle addresses are stored.

 ## 1. Compiling
-Server is written in `TypeScript`.
-To run it, server must be compiled to `JavaScript` using `TypeScript` compiler.
+Store is written in `TypeScript`.
+To run it, it must be compiled to `JavaScript` using `TypeScript` compiler.
 Make sure you have `TypeScript` compiler installed on your sistem and run it in root directory:
 ```bash
 tsc
 ```
-It will generate `dist` folder containing `JavaScript` code for server.
+It will generate `dist` folder containing `JavaScript` code for store.

 ## 2. Configuring
 Configuring is done via `config`, `.env` and `Dockerfile` files.

 ### 2.1.
 Config files
-There are two config files, `default.json` used for development, and `production.json` used when running server in production environment.
+There are two config files, `default.json` used for development, and `production.json` used when running store in production environment.
 They both have the same structure:
 ```JSON
 {
     "server": {